appsindo/chef-appsindo/README.md

 Chef Solo
 ------------
-See example folder for execution
+See example folder - copy to a save place. run `runme.sh`

 Requirements